 Ahmad Abdelsamad, a reporter for the Iraqi TV channel Dijlah TV, and his cameraman, Safaa Ghali, were shot in their car by unidentified gunmen.
 Abdelsamad was killed instantly by a shot to the head while Ghali died of his injuries after being taken to hospital.

 They had just covered Basra’s response to calls on social networks for another day of anti-government protests throughout the country on 10 January.
-In all, a total of six journalists have been murdered in Iraq since the start of a wave of anti-government protests on 1 October.
+In all, a total of five journalists have been murdered in Iraq since the start of a wave of anti-government protests on 1 October.
 All were killed by unidentified gunmen.

 “Covering protests in Iraq and, in particular, drawing attention to the methods that the security forces use to suppress them now means putting your life in danger,” said Sabrina Bennoui, the head of RSF’s Middle East desk.
 “Iraqi journalists keep on being killed and their murders go unpunished because the authorities do not conduct any serious investigations.”